News

 Is Your Company Prepared?

-It’s unclear if the Turkish Airlines situation is a momentary or long-term disruption.
-But it isn’t the first, and it won’t be the last: Disruptions of this kind are becoming common occurrences.
+It’s unclear if the Turkish Airlines or Frontier situations are momentary or long-term disruptions.
+But they aren’t the first, and they won’t be the last: Disruptions of this kind are becoming common occurrences.
 And it’s up to TMCs to work around them.

 Navan has always prioritized being able to do just that.
-We were ready for American Airlines.
-We were ready for Ryanair.
-We were ready for Turkish Airlines.
+We were ready for the changes to American Airlines, Ryanair, Turkish Airlines, and Frontier.
 And as the business travel world evolves, we’ll be ready for the changes that lie ahead.

 Return to blog